microsoft/dstoolkit-kg-search/README.md

      ![img](docs/media/search_index.png)

-6. Create a graph instance in a Cosmos DB.
+6. Create a graph instance in the Cosmos DB.
 You can create a graph in Cosmos DB programmatically, or as shown below by using the Data Explorer tool in the Azure portal.
 Select **Data Explorer > New Graph**, provide a database ID, a graph ID, and set partition key to "/pk":
     ![img](docs/media/create_kg.png)

 7. Ingest the example KG to the above created graph instance in Cosmos DB.
 First create a `.env` file in the root directory of the repository, and fill in the values for the following variables (**Note**: `.env` is meant to be used in local mode.
 It is already added to the `.gitignore` file to avoid accidental commit of credentials to a repo):